Presidential memorandum: History

 In the past, presidential memoranda have been referred to as presidential letters.

 Presidential determination

 Presidential determination, or presidential finding, are memoranda required by a statute and must be issued before certain actions are taken.
 For example, a presidential determination on the status of a country must be released before sanctions are imposed on the country.

 Memorandum of disapproval

 A memorandum of disapproval is a public veto statement.

 Hortatory memorandum

 A hortatory memorandum is issued as a broad policy statement, but unlike a presidential proclamation is directed to executive agencies.

 National security presidential memorandum

-In 2017, President Donald Trump changed the national security directives to national security presidential memorandum.
+In 2017, President Donald Trump issued the national security directives under the name of "national security presidential memorandums".
 They operate like executive orders, but are only in the area of national security.
-They date back to President Harry S. Truman and have been called many different names.
+They date back to President Harry S. Truman and have been issued by various presidents under different names.